Last Updated on

 A brief history of Lesotho

 Although the numerous dinosaur prints and human fossils remain clearly show things were happening here, not much is known about the early history of this land.
-Nowadays Lesotho is almost exclusively (99.7%) inhabited by Basotho people, descendants of Bantu migrations from 3/4 thousands years ago.
+Nowadays Lesotho is almost exclusively (99.7%) inhabited by Basotho people, descendants of Bantu migrations from 3/4 thousand years ago.

 In 1818, Moshoeshoe consolidated various Basotho groupings and became king.
 During Moshoeshoe’s reign (1823–1870), a series of wars (1856–68) were fought with the Boers who had settled in traditional Basotho lands.
 These wars resulted in the extensive loss of Basotho soldiers’ lives (possibly 1,500), and vast arable lands, now known as the “Lost Territory”.